A Merry Colonoscopy…to All!

 Or I should say it’s because statistical data shows that “only” about 5% of all colon cancer cases occur in those who haven’t reached the magical age of 50.

-The ridiculous notion of an arbitrary cutoff age has even been signed into federal law; the Affordable Care Act mandates that all health insurance plans must cover colorectal cancer screening, but only “for adults over 50.”
+This notion of an arbitrary cutoff age has even been signed into federal law; the Affordable Care Act mandates that all health insurance plans must cover colorectal cancer screening, but only “for adults over 50.”
 On paper it sounds good; after all 95% of colon cancer cases occur in this age group.
 But the law absolutely fails to address the fact that colon cancer can – and does – strike people in their 40’s, 30’s, and even 20’s.
 Even those who have no significant risk factors.

 Like Gemma Wood, an English woman who was diagnosed at age 25.
 Or Brad Sumrall, the brother of my friend who died at 40 from this horrible disease.
 Oh, and let’s not forget about me, and my scare.